 Idiom: out of one’s depth

-Note: The literal meaning of out of one's depth describes water that's higher then a person's head (for example, if the depth of the water in a pool is deeper than the person is tall).
+Note: The literal meaning of out of one's depth describes water that's higher than a person's head (e.g., in a swimming pool).
+The idiom therefore describes a difficult situation someone would have great difficulty handling.

 — I took several yoga classes at my gym but when I went to the yoga retreat I was out of my depth.